TedHusted/awake/awake.md/awake.md

 Phoebe: Move!

 They bolt through the hatch.
 Descending into the maintenance tube, the smell of heated metal and coolant is overwhelming.
-Far below them, Rangers from Echo Squad clamber up from the other direction.
+Far below them, Rangers from Delta Squad clamber up from the other direction.

 As they reach the lower passage, the Omnibots strike.
 From the overhead grating, spindly black figures drop like spiders.
 Their limbs elongate into razor-edged whips.
 The first bot lunges.
 Oceanus ducks.
 Raising his pulse rifle, he fires a short burst of blue energy.
 The bot’s midsection crumples inward before it collapses.
 Its nanite body disintegrates into dust.

 Phoebe fires.
 The plasma detonates mid-air.
 A searing flash engulfs the two Omnibots.
 But more were coming.

-Oceanus: Echo Squad, cut them off!
+Oceanus: Delta Squad, cut them off!

 Thetis: On it!